Wujin, Changzhou

 Wujin District (武进区 (武進區, Wǔjìn Qū, Wu-chin); postal: Wutsin) is a district under the jurisdiction of Changzhou in Jiangsu province of the People's Republic of China.
 In 2005 Wujin was ranked as 8th in the top 100 best cities and counties in mainland China.

 History

-In 2005 the total population was recorded at 951,000 people, a decline from the 1.2m inhabitants recorded in 1999.
+In 2020 the total population was recorded at 1.7 million people, an increase from the 1.2m inhabitants recorded in 1999.
 In 2005 Wujin was ranked as 8th in the top 100 best cities and counties in mainland China.
 On May 7, 2015, Qishuyan District became a part of Wujin District.

 Administrative divisions

-In the present, Wujin District has 5 subdistricts and 14 towns.
+At present, Wujin District has 5 subdistricts and 14 towns.